Rubeky/DungeonCrawler/README.md

 # DungeonCrawler
 This is a basic dungeon crawler based around the python module pygame.
-It was a project to help me learn the basics of pygame
+It was a project to help me learn the basics of pygame as well as develop my skills in python